 #COLOUR VINYL (although not guaranteed, please email if you would like to know the colour)

-We’re now in the double digits of brilliant long-lost, rare, and unreleased hard rock, heavy psych, and proto-metal tracks from the 60s-70s and clearly this has become a bonafide archaeological movement as each new edition leads us to more exciting new discoveries.
-Like we’ve done throughout this series, all of these tracks were painstakingly licensed legitimately and the artists were paid.
-Make yourself comfortable and prepare for yet another deep, deep dive into the treasure trove of dank, subterranean, wild-eyed and hairy rock ’n’ roll.
+That’s right, we’ve reached a toker’s dozen editions of brilliant long-lost, rare, and unreleased hard rock, heavy psych, and proto-metal tracks from the 60s-70s.
+Clearly this has become a bonafide archaeological movement as each new installment leads us to more exciting new discoveries.
+All of these tracks were painstakingly licensed legitimately and the artists were paid.
+Prepare for yet another deep, deep dive into the treasure trove of dank, subterranean, wild-eyed and hairy rock ’n’ roll.